-Peter's involvement with Variety began in 1989 when he was an entrant in the first Bash.
+Peter's involvement with Variety began in 1989 when he was an entrant in the first SA Bash.
 He became Bash Chairman in 1993 and held that role until 1998.
 During this time he ran six highly successful Bashes with his late wife Christine.
-Peter became Chair of the Variety Board in 2003, overseeing many major developments including raising capital for the construction of the current Variety headquarters.